Blog – Posted on Tuesday, Feb 05

 22. And I Darken by Kiersten White

 Think Game of Thrones, but with teenagers!
 And set in the Ottoman Empire.
 If you need more convincing than that, meet Lady Dragwlya: a princess who must be ruthless in order to survive the Ottoman courts.
 Despite their longing to return to their homeland of Wallachia, she and her gentle younger brother are stuck as pawns in the empire.
 Their only friend is the sultan’s lonely and beautiful prince, Mehmed.
 But as the siblings’ relationship with him deepens, their web of complex relationships might just pull them under.
-Gorgeously drawn and deftly plotted, this novel is a brilliant rendition of political intrigue and bravery against the odds.
+Gorgeously drawn and deftly plotted, And I Darken is a brilliant rendition of political intrigue and bravery against the odds.

 23. Iron Cast by Destiny Soria